 Saint Petersburg TV Tower, Television tower on Aptekarskaya Avenue, Saint Petersburg, Russia.

-The Saint Petersburg TV Tower rises 326 meters high with a steel lattice structure painted in red and white stripes.
-The slender steel framework allows it to broadcast television and radio signals across the entire metropolitan region.
+The Saint Petersburg TV Tower is a steel lattice transmitter mast standing 326 m (1,070 ft) tall in the north of the city.
+Painted in red and white stripes, it broadcasts television and radio signals across the wider metropolitan region.

 The tower functions as a visual landmark that helps locals navigate their surroundings and recognize different neighborhoods.
 For residents, spotting it across the skyline has become a natural part of how they understand the city's layout.